 4 Reasons Your Nonprofit Should Have A Blog

 Content marketing is dominating marketing trends and if everyone was blogging and doing it well, we’d leave you alone.
-Due to shrinking budgets and overworked staff, blogging has taken a backseat for many nonprofits.
-Producing quality blogs and posting consistently can be taxing on nonprofits.
+However, due to shrinking budgets and overworked staff, blogging has taken a backseat for many nonprofits.
+Producing quality blogs and posting consistently can be taxing for a nonprofit.
 But what if we told you:

 - Blogs give you a 434% better chance of being ranked higher on search engines

 - Companies that blog get 2x more traffic from their email marketing

 - 60% of consumers feel more engaged with companies that blog

 - Companies that blog see 67% more leads

 These are powerful stats.
 As much as we want to fight this trend because of lack of time and resources, blogging can have an impressive impact on a nonprofit.
 Blogging gives nonprofits the chance to share their story, motivate donors, and keep people abreast of important issues.

 According to HubSpot, companies that prioritize blogging efforts are 13x more likely to see positive ROI.
 When companies produce 16+ blog posts per month, they get 3.5x more traffic and 4.5x more leads than companies publishing 0-4 a month.
 For nonprofits, this translates to higher awareness and a growing donor list.
 Now posting 16 blogs a month for any size nonprofit is asking a lot.
 But the point is, if you’re not blogging regularly, you won’t see positive results.

 More blog posts can lead to higher web traffic but it is important to produce quality posts.
 If you’re pumping out blog posts just to hit a certain number, readers will sense that and quit reading.
 Not only will they quit visiting your website, they’ll tell others.
 Telling an effective nonprofit story that resonates with potential donors and volunteers is more important than posting three blogs a week.